dafny-lang/dafny/docs/_includes/Refinement.md

 # 24. Refinement {#sec-module-refinement}

-Refinement is the process of replacing something somewhat abstract with somethiong somewhat more concrete.
+Refinement is the process of replacing something somewhat abstract with something somewhat more concrete.
 For example, in one module one might declare a type name, with no definition, such as `type T`, and then in a refining module, provide a definition.
 One could prove general properties about the contents of an (abstract) module,